 Up close of the box Jungle BFF heart graphic shows the 5 core Friends with their new Khaki outfits and sporting the Jungle Rescue logo as a patch.
 Lush jungle flora and fauna surround them.

 Bag 2 parts: Another tiger cub and a lot of dark stone grey for rocky waterfall building.
 The 2x4 tile in bright green is new for 2020.

 Bag 2's inner bag parts: Smooth round 1x1 tiles in new Transparent Blue Opal.
-The coral 5-petal flowers are new, and the light pink are rare.
+The coral 5-petal flowers are new in this color, as are the bright yellow; and the light pink are rare.

 We start with a jungle heart shaped base (of course :-) and start with cave walls.
 We add the Technic angular wheel as the mechanism that will give a flowing water illusion later.
 The sticker with mushrooms and snails goes inside a wall -- so I took this pic, since it will be harder later.

 Overview of it after adding more -- plus a baby Turtle.